JustinBui22/wandermate-fullstack/README.md

 - JPA currently uses `spring.jpa.hibernate.ddl-auto=update`; versioned Flyway/Liquibase migrations are not configured.
 - The Docker SQL seed runs only when MariaDB initializes a new named volume.
-- Public endpoint patterns are read from the database `NON_AUTHENTICATED_REQUEST` configuration and currently include `GET /api/v1/users/check`.
+- Public endpoints are defined in code through a shared, HTTP-method-specific `PublicEndpointMatcher` used by both Spring Security and `TokenFilter`.
+- CORS origins are configured through `CORS_ALLOWED_ORIGINS`; allowed request headers include `Authorization`, `Session-Token`, and `Refresh-Token`.
 - OTP records currently store the latest OTP value in `otp_check`; hashing/purpose-binding OTP records is roadmap work.
 - Share-code preview is currently an authenticated `GET /api/v1/trips/share-codes/{code}` endpoint.
 - Share codes currently use a `WM-` prefix plus an eight-character UUID-derived value.